This is a comprehensive guide on how to start an online school successfully in 2022.

 Thinkific is reasonably priced as well.
 It has a free plan, making it ideal for those getting started.
 Plus, the paid plans start at $49/month and let you have unlimited courses and students.

-If you want to give the platform a try, you can start a 30-day free trial.
+If you would like to explore the platform in more detail, you should check this Thinkific review.
+If you want to give the platform a try, you can start a 30-day free trial by clicking the button below.

 Want to learn about more course platforms?
 Our detailed guide on choosing the perfect course hosting platform covers all the popular and cost-effective options available.